Eric-G-Romano/Real-Estate-Investment-Strategy/README.md

 ![](images/Hudson_county_.PNG)
-# Real Estate Investment Statergy
+# Real Estate Investment Strategy: Using Time Series
 ### Author: Eric Romano
 ## Overview
 One of the many questions that are asked about investments is why should you invest in real estate vs the stock market.
 As